Value System of God & Theology Q&A

 A value system is the complete collection of things you care about in life.
 We have many opinions and preferences.
 Some we hold strongly, others not so much.
 Each of these things holds some level of value to us.
 These values motivate our actions.
 Taken as a whole, we can call them our value system.

-God's value system is sacrificial love for the benefit of others.
+The value system of God is sacrificial love for the benefit of others.
 It is an active love.
 You know you have this value system only if it changes the way you live.

 What is theology?